 — Federal: Organizations with annual gross receipts of less than $50,000 may file IRS Form 990-N. Those with gross receipts greater than $50,000 and less than $200,000 and total assets less than $500,000 must file Form 990-EZ or a complete Form 990; Organizations with gross receipts greater than $200,000 or total assets greater than $500,000 must file Form 990.
 Private foundations must file Form 990-PF.
 (Read more at www.npccny.org/info/gti11.htm and at www.irs.gov/charities/article/0,,id=184445,00.html.)

 Organizations having $1,000 or more in income from activities unrelated to their tax exempt purpose (UBIT) must file Form 990 T. IRS forms and instructions are at www.irs.gov.

 — State: All organizations must annually file a report, CHAR 500, with the NYS Attorney General.
 Forms and instructions for the Charities Bureau of the New York State Attorney General are at www.charitiesnys.com.

 — Audit Requirements: Organizations with gross revenues greater than $250,000 must undergo a financial audit by an independent CPA.
 Those with revenues between $100,000 and $250,000 must file a CPA’s review report.
 Those with revenues below $100,000 are not required to retain a CPA, but must submit a financial report certified by its board with its CHAR 500 to the NYS AG’s office.
+These levels will increase as of July 1, 2014.
 See www.npccny.org/info/fi21.htm for more.

 Employee Filings & Requirements for Organizations with Paid Employees